 As the weather cools off, it’s time to prepare your root cellar for winter.
-If you’re new to root cellaring, here’s a list of some of the posts we’ve written over the past two years:
+If you’re new to root cellaring, here are a few posts we’ve written over the past two years:

 Root cellars are relatively low maintenance.
 But there are a few things that should be done to prepare your root cellar for the season.
 Here are some tips based on our experience with the root cellar at the Ecology Action Centre office, now heading into its second season, and my home root cellar, which is likely original to the house.